MahaThafar/DTi2Vec/README.md

      ```
      pip install node2vec
      ```

-  **3.(Novel_DTIs) folder:**
-  that has also four folders coressponding for four datasets,
-     to write the novel DTIs (you should create directory for each dataset)

 ---
 #### *There are 2 files of the implementation:*
-(Four main functions, one main for each dataset, and the other functions are same for all datasets which are imported in each main function)

 - **load_datasets.py** --> to read the input data for each dataset sperately